cloudability/metrics-agent/README.md

 - Builds a container with the local project codebase
 - Locally creates a deployment / pod with the local metrics agent container

+### Testing
+In addition to running all go tests via the make step `make test`,  `make test-e2e-all` runs end to end tests by spinning up a [kind](https://github.com/kubernetes-sigs/kind) cluster, building the metrics agent, deploying it to the reference clusters, then testing the collected data.
+The use of kind requires a local docker daemon to be running.